Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 With the Start Number and End Number values, the Parameter Query is redefined to extract all the Order Numbers between those two numbers from the Order Details table so that they can be used for extracting Order-wise items for printing individual Invoices.
 The SELECT DISTINCT clause suppresses duplicates from the parameter list.

-Each line in the VBA Code is commented to indicate what it does at each step, please go through them to understand the code better.
+Each line in the VBA Code is commented at each step.
+Please go through them to understand the code.

 Technorati Tags: